MCP2026-06-188 min read

 Integrating identity verification into MCP workflows

 Agents should not guess identities blindly.
-MCP gives them a disciplined way to call precise identity tools inside a larger workflow.
+MCP gives them a disciplined way to call precise email verification tools inside a larger workflow.

 Hook